CHATEAU SAINT-MARTIN & SPA | CULTURE | HOTEL DU CAP-EDEN-ROC

 Agnès Sandahl discusses her collaborations with Oetker Collection – and the allure of Vallauris

-Galerie Agnès Sandahl is located in the heart of the Vallauris potter’s district that attracted scores of famous artists during the 1950s, when Picasso lived in this coastal commune, next to the town of Antibes.
+Galerie Agnès Sandahl is located in the heart of the Vallauris potter’s district that attracted scores of famous artists during the 1950s, when Picasso lived there, next to the town of Antibes.
 The gallery itself is an historic potter’s studio, home to the town’s oldest wood-fired kiln – built in 1850, and which now belongs to Vallauris Historic Society.

-In 2011, after years of successful tableware commissions, Sandahl decided to bring traditional ceramics back to Vallauris by launching her own collection.
-Her unique style is characterised by clean and refined lines interpreted in earthenware, porcelain, glass or the classic regional style from the golden age of ceramics in Vallauris.
+In 2011, after years of successful tableware commissions, she decided to bring traditional ceramics back to Vallauris by launching her own collection.
+Her unique style is characterised by clean and refined lines interpreted in earthenware, porcelain, glass from the golden age of ceramics in Vallauris.
 It was not long before her work caught Oetker Collection’s attention.

-“I was contacted by Philippe Perd, General manager at Hotel du Cap-Eden-Roc, who came to visit my gallery and loved my work,” says Sandhal.
-“He was looking for an artist to design the presentation plate for the new restaurant Louroc at Hotel du Cap and he asked me if I would be interested to work with the hotel on that project.”
+“I was contacted by Philippe Perd, General manager at Hotel du Cap-Eden-Roc, who came to visit my gallery and loved my work,” says Agnès Sandhal.
+“He was looking for an artist to design the presentation plate for the new restaurant Louroc at Hotel du Cap and he asked me if I would be interested to work with the hotel on that project.
+I was also comissionned to create a unique table at Villa Sainte-Anne, a private home located opposite the hotel's grand gates."

 The arrival of Picasso in 1948 certainly helped.
 “His frankly astonishing output helped to promote ceramics in the area, and where he led, many artists followed, keen to learn about the ‘arts of fire’,” Sandhal adds.
 “The 1950s was Vallauris’ golden age of ceramics, a period during which we witnessed the arrival of big names such as Roger Collet, Gilbert Portanier, Roger Capron and Jean Derval.
 Today, the artistic tradition remains and Vallauris continues to give birth to new artists.”